gtagohdev/gtagohdev.github.io/privacy-policy.md

 &nbsp;
 ## Information We Collect
-We may collect various information in order to provider better services to users.
+We may collect various information in order to provide better services to users.
 Types of information we collect depend on how you use our website and/or app services.
 The information may retain in your device and/or in our centralized repository.
 The personal information that you are asked to provide, and the reasons why you are asked to provide it, will be made clear to you at the point we ask you to provide your personal information.
 We treat account credentials, reference ids, personally identifiable information as personal informaiton.
 Other information we may collect are the activities of using the services.

 &nbsp;
 ## How We Use The Information